raquo/Laminar/docs/Documentation.md

 )
 ```

-In this contrived example, every time this `link` element is mounted, the callback will execute and the resulting setter will be applied to the element.
+In this contrived example, every time this `link` element is mounted, the callback will execute, and the resulting setter will be applied to the element.
 So every time `link` is mounted, it will print "mount", check whether its new parent has a "-legit" CSS class name, and set the `href` attribute based on that.

 Note that when the element is unmounted, any setters applied to it this way are not un-applied.
 So for example if you were to apply red color to evil links like this: